construct0/ReferentialResources/README.md

 - Commit description: [name][year][if applicable, DOI identifier] + authors + public domain url (e.g. sci-hub.se, sci-hub.ru)

 This makes it easy for others to find the correct file by navigating the commit history, and alleviates the burden of renaming the file to something long.

+Please provide a virustotal link of which the SHA256 matches the file and the first date of upload is more than 3 weeks old.
+You may submit earlier but it will not be merged before then.